Prestolee SCITT Equivalency Testing

 Our full support package offers 1.5 hour long online tutor-led revision sessions for each subject.
 These are held over four consecutive weeks in preparation for your Equivalency Test.
 These sessions are held remotely via Zoom and cover both subject content and question practise.

-English, Mathematics and Science online revision programmes are available at a cost of £150 per subject.
+English, Mathematics and Science online revision programmes are available at a cost of £180 per subject.
+Candidates enrolled on a Prestolee SCITT QTS programme will receive a 10% discount.
 The dates and times of these sessions are listed below.

 If you are unsuccessful in passing the test at the first attempt, you will have two further opportunities to resit tests at no extra cost.